OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing

-\textbf{Weakly supervised or zero-shot FET.} To handle such difficulties, the zero-shot learning setting has been introduced for named entity typing \cite{xia-etal-2018-zero}.
-Several studies \cite{yuan2018otyper,zhou-etal-2018-zero} address the problems by grounding the mentions with Wikipedia entries from the assembled related pages.
+\textbf{Distant Supervision via Knowledge Bases.} To handle difficulties to acquire human annotation, the zero-shot learning setting has been introduced for named entity typing \cite{xia-etal-2018-zero}.
+Several studies \cite{yuan2018otyper,zhou-etal-2018-zero} address the problems by grounding the mentions with Knowledge Base (i.e. Wikipedia) entries from the assembled related pages.
 These methods achieve good performance but still require significant human resources to construct effective knowledge bases which can be difficult to obtain for emerging domains.

-\textbf{Transfer Learning Methods.} Other studies explore the pre-trained semantic word-level embeddings from Knowledge Bases and seen types \cite{ren-etal-2016-afet, ma-etal-2016-label} or extract raw embeddings without auxiliary information and utilize end-to-end neural networks \cite{zhang-etal-2020-mzet}.
-However, they still suffer from low accuracy and inefficiency in zero-shot settings.
-As a result, \our turns to the weak supervision from pre-trained language models, such as BERT \cite{devlin-etal-2019-bert}) as a knowledge base due to their substantial knowledge in language understanding learned by training on massive text collections.
+\textbf{Transfer Learning Methods.} Other studies explore learning pre-trained semantic word-level embeddings from Knowledge Bases and seen types \cite{ren-etal-2016-afet, ma-etal-2016-label} or extracting raw embeddings without auxiliary information and utilize end-to-end neural networks \cite{zhang-etal-2020-mzet}.
+However, these methods still suffer from low accuracy and inefficiency in zero-shot settings.
+As a result, \our turns to the weak supervision by exploiting pre-trained language models (i.e. BERT \cite{devlin-etal-2019-bert}) as a knowledge base due to their substantial knowledge in language understanding learned by training on massive text collections.